healde/Excel-VBA/importation/README.md

 ### Effectless indentations

-- Multiple connections can be added for a single query, but the related queryTables cannot quote a query already quoted by any other queryTable.
-It means that whereas a connection can refer to a same query name than an other, the following associated queryTable have to change this name if an other queryTable already refer to it.
-This one then adds the lowest available index to query name that it refers in a like " i" format.
-This case only happen within Vba, because manually adding connection from a query would replace the first connection found related to this query.
-But it has no effect on the loading data process, since the connection itself still links the right query.

 - Importing through Vba add fantom connection _ThisWorkbookDataModel_**i** with i lowest available.
 This one seems to be deletable without any effect on the displayed table, as well as it is invisible from the `Existing connections` panel.

+- Multiple connections can be added for a single query within Vba.
+Every table have to get its own name as single identifier, so connection tables cannot share the same name even their related connections are reaching the same query.
+This table name is by default the same as the query name. the lowest available index in a like " i" format is added to this default name to set it as a single name.
+> [!NOTE]
+> This case only happen within Vba, because manually adding connection from a query would replace the first connection found related to this query.
+But it has no effect on the loading data process, since the connection itself still links the right query.

 ## 🖌 Special behaviors